Claude Monet And The Rise Of Japonisme

 Monet was also impressed with how Japanese woodblock print artists would position their models and people in their artwork.
 They had people looking down or in a uniquely Japanese pose and not the standard European poses.

-You can watch our special video for this topic below.
+You can watch our special video on this topic below.

 It is interesting to look at some Japanese artists and artwork by Monet side-by-side to see the Japanese or Japonisme’s influence on Monet and his work.